rajshritotla/Front-End-Mini-Projects/Web app providing Age restricted access to webpages/README.md

+# Abstract
-Abstract: "Take to website as per calculated age"
+"Take to website as per calculated age"

 This will show a webpage asking user to enter their birthdate and will then calculate age to take user to correct website

+# Technologies
-Used: HTML CSS JS
+HTML CSS JS